Getting Started: Landscapes

 In the Create new tab specify the requirements for your landscape:

-1. Use the Map Studio widgets tools such as Zoom, Basemap Gallery, and so forth to locate your desired area.
+1. Use the Map Studio widgets such as Zoom, Basemap Gallery, and so forth to locate your desired area.

 2. Define the area of your new landscape by doing one of the following: